When Can Little One's Drink Water? A Guide for Parents

 Can I Give a Three-Month-Old Boiled Water?

-Water for Babies and Toddlers
+Water for Little One's and Toddlers

 Parents can offer cooled boiled water in a sippy cup or open cup.
 Using a cup encourages independence and supports cup drinking skills.